codetricity/s5d9-hacking/docs/monitoring/starting.md

 ![](img/thingname.png)

 * Find the “ThingName.txt” file and open it.
 The file will contain the Thing Name for your board.

+## Access S5D9 Sensor Data on Renesas Data Monitoring Dashboard

 * Now open a web browser and go to www.renesas.com/iotsandbox/S5D9/getstarted.
 * Enter your board’s Thing Name into the field marked “Enter Thing Name here…” and press the “Try it now!” button.